-The most nutritious vinegar is apple cider vinegar that is not overly processed and filtered.
-Look for organic, unprocessed, unfiltered, raw apple cider vinegar that contains the ‘mother’ (a mix of healthy bacteria and enzymes).
+The most nutritious vinegar is ACV that is not overly processed and filtered.
+Look for organic, unprocessed, unfiltered, raw ACV that contains the ‘mother’ (a mix of healthy bacteria and enzymes).
 The appearance will look slightly cloudy and often there will be a pungent smell.

 Apple Cider Vinegar for Digestion and Detox

 Digestion.
 Apple cider vinegar is loaded essential acids that boost digestive fire, aid in breaking down food, and help to digest heavy foods and high protein meals.